mamo296/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 ## Response Time

-From Monday to Friday, I work to respond to all emails (and Slack messages, GitHub pull requests, etc.) within 24 hours.
+From **Monday** to **Friday**, I work to respond to all emails (and Slack messages, GitHub pull requests, etc.) within 24 hours.
 I am slower to respond on weekends and may not get back to you until Monday.
 Most of your assessments are due on Sundays, so please keep this in mind!
 In return, I ask that you check Canvas, Slack, and other class platforms on a regular basis and that you respond to my messages within 48 hours.

 ## Office Hours